lyteforce/lyteforce/README.md

 - 👋 Hi, I’m @lyteforce
 - 👀 I’m interested in doing something
 - 🌱 I’m currently learning how to actually do something
-- 💞️ I’m looking to collaborate on not much, unti I learn how to do something
+- 💞️ I’m looking to collaborate on not much, until I learn how to do something
 - 📫 How to reach me Twitter (@lyteforce) is best

 <!---